 Emergency Fund Becomes Critical

-Why It Matters More: When your home and transportation are the same thing, a major breakdown affects both shelter and mobility.
+Why It Matters More: When your home and transport are the same thing, a major breakdown affects both shelter and movement.

 What Full-Time Van Lifers Learn: